 You’re already investing time, money, and efforts in planning your business — there’s no need to reinvent the wheel when it comes to writing your plan.

 Instead, use the properly defined structure and format which is created by other entrepreneurs who have come before you, to build a complete and effective plan.

-That’s why we created sample business plans to help you get started.
+That’s why we created business plan examples to help you get started.

 Also, it gives you the overall layout of a professional business plan so you understand what goes where and you're not leaving out anything.